 The KONG Wild Knots Bear is a cute plush bear with minimal stuffing and an internal rope skeleton.
 More durable than a basic plush toy, the Wild Knots Bear is ideal for tug of war lovers who quickly tear apart other toys without internal reinforcements.
 In our experience, some dogs prefer to clamp down on plush toys with a somewhat rigid, tough center core, like the rope skeleton here, over soft stuffing insides.

 Our canine testing team had mixed results with this toy's longevity.
-One pooch who loves tug of war really liked the furry texture and the feel of the rope reinforcement, while another pup who is a ripper and a tearer quickly removed the internal ropes and squeaker.
-It appeared to our dog parents that the presence of the harder, interior rope skeleton intrigued and compelled some dogs to rip into the toy to find the hidden treasure inside.
+One pooch who loves tug of war liked the furry texture and the feel of the rope reinforcement, while another pup who is a ripper and a tearer quickly removed the internal ropes and squeaker.
+It appeared to our dog parents that the presence of the more rigid interior rope skeleton intrigued and compelled some dogs to rip into the toy to find the hidden treasure inside.
 Like with most toys, we recommend monitoring your dog's play in case they remove the ropes or squeaker so that they don't ingest them.
 Depending on your dog's tendencies, this could be a great and durable option or could present an extra temptation to extract the goodies from the inside.

 Available sizes: X-Small, Small/Medium, Medium/Large, X-Large

 The Benebone Maplestick is an innovative synthetic stick with the smell and flavor of maple wood without the splintery mess of a real stick.
 This durable chew toy is popular with our stick-loving canine testers, and its durability withstood even the most powerful chewers.